norahty/inpca-learning-geometry/README.md

 ## 🧩 Reference

 K.N.
 Quinn, C.B.
 Clement, F. De Bernardis, M.D.
 Niemack, & J.P.
 Sethna, Visualizing probabilistic models and data with Intensive Principal Component Analysis, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 116 (28) 13762-13767, https://doi.org/10.1073/pnas.1817218116 (2019).

----

-*All content © 2025 Nora Han.
-This project is for research and educational use only.*